On Ziegler's conjectures for logarithmic derivations of arrangements: Ziegler's conjecture on generic cuts of free arrangements

-\begin{rem} The proofs above do not apply when $\ell=3$ since genericity does not confirm the surjectivity of $\res_H$ and $\rho$. \end{rem} The genericity assumption is indispensible: if $X$ is not $(\ell-1)$-generic, then there is a counterexample to Conjecture \ref{Zconj3}.
+\begin{rem} The proofs above do not apply when $\ell=3$ since genericity does not confirm the surjectivity of $\res_H$ and $\rho$. \end{rem} The genericity assumption is indispensible: if $X$ is not $(\ell-1)$-generic, then the conclusion of Theorem \ref{Zconj3} does not hold.

 \begin{example} Let